Robert I Baratheon

 - "Robert" redirects here.
 For other characters named "Robert", see Robert (disambiguation).

-Robert Baratheon is the King of the Seven Kingdoms of Westeros and the head of House Baratheon of King's Landing.
-Robert was crowned king after winning the rebellion which was named after him and taking the crown from Aerys II Targaryen, his first cousin once removed.
-Robert fought the war to keep the hand of Lyanna Stark, with the aid of her brother, his close friend, Eddard Stark.
-Due to Lyanna's death, however, Robert married Cersei Lannister to ensure political stability.
+King Robert I Baratheon is the King of the Seven Kingdoms of Westeros and the head of House Baratheon of King's Landing.
+Robert was crowned king after winning the rebellion which was named after him and taking the Iron Throne from Aerys II Targaryen, his first cousin once removed.
+Robert fought the war to win back his betrothed, Lyanna Stark, with the aid of her brother, his close friend, Eddard Stark.
+Due to Lyanna's death, however, Robert married Cersei Lannister after war's end to ensure political stability.
 Robert has three children with Cersei: Joffrey, Myrcella, and Tommen.
 In the television adaptation Game of Thrones he is played by Mark Addy.

 Appearance and Character